joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

 Questions:

 * How confident are you about the model?
-* Does the validation accuracy improve if you run for more number of epochs or does adding more hidden layers help?
+* Does the validation accuracy improve if you run for more number of epochs?
+* Experiment with different network architectures.
+How does the performance of the model change if you use a different number of perceptrons in the hidden layer?
+  Does adding more hidden layers help?